pivotal/docs-tap/cli-plugins/accelerator/command-reference/tanzu_accelerator_fragment_list.hbs.md

 # tanzu accelerator fragment list

-This topic tells you how to use the Tanzu Accelerator CLI plug-in `tanzu accelerator fragment list` to list accelerator fragments.
+This topic tells you how to use the Tanzu Accelerator CLI `tanzu accelerator fragment list` to list accelerator fragments.

 ## Synopsis